 Cardinal symptoms of Acute Rhinosinusitis (ARS)

 Note: ARS is a clinical diagnosis based on the presence of cardinal symptoms.
+Imaging is not needed.
 Distinguishing between a viral or bacterial infection is based more on duration and course of symptomatology.
 Color of nasal discharge alone has poor predictability for predicting the likelihood of a bacterial sinus infection.

 OBG Project CME requires a modern web browser (Internet Explorer 10+, Mozilla Firefox, Apple Safari, Google Chrome, Microsoft Edge).
 Certain educational activities may require additional software to view multimedia, presentation, or printable versions of their content.
 These activities will be marked as such and will provide links to the required software.
 That software may be: Adobe Flash, Apple QuickTime, Adobe Acrobat, Microsoft PowerPoint, Windows Media Player, or Real Networks Real One Player.